Marks & Spencer Provenance 2024 EDP

-Marks & Spencer Provenance No.2 Neroli Blush is an Eau de Parfum launched in 2024.
-The fragrance opens with Bergamot, Grapefruit, and Petitgrain, settles into a heart of Jasmine and Neroli, and dries down to a base of Vanilla and Musk.
+Marks & Spencer No.2 Neroli Blush is an Eau de Parfum launched in 2024.
+No.2 Neroli Blush opens with Bergamot, Grapefruit, and Petitgrain, settles into a heart of Neroli and Jasmine, and dries down to a base of Musk and Vanilla.
+Marks & Spencer's No.2 Neroli Blush carries a Favourite verdict, a musky-led wear.

 Bergamot and grapefruit lift a neroli-led floral middle, with vanilla and musk softening the dry-down.
 A fresh, gently floral citrus for casual daily wear at high-street pricing.